jmgloria07/toktive/README.md

 To set this up in Eclipse, all you need to do is simply:
 1. Import the project via Git.
 2. Setup config files under src/main/resource folder.
-Remove the SAMPLE prepend on the file name and put your respective dev token values.
+Remove the `SAMPLE` prepend on the file name and put your respective dev token values.
     - Setup your own Twitter dev tokens via https://developer.twitter.com/ if you don't have one yet.
-    - Setup your own Facebook access token via https://developers.facebook.com/
+    - Setup your own Facebook access token and permissions via https://developers.facebook.com/
 3. Run an mvn install and update the project.
 4. You may run the application through the main class `io.github.jmgloria07.toktive.ToktiveApplication` to do functional tests.

 While this is created using Eclipse, it's not required build this project.
+I only went with this IDE since Eclipse is already installed on my machine.

 You may even use notepad and manually create the jar if you wish.
 Please look up for the equivalent steps for your preferred method/IDE.